Interstate 77: Virginia

-I-77 through Virginia passes through two tunnels: the Big Walker Mountain Tunnel and the East River Mountain Tunnel.
+I-77 through Virginia passes through two tunnels: the Big Walker and East River mountain tunnels.
 For 8 mi, I-77 and I-81 overlap near Wytheville.
 This is a wrong-way concurrency, where two roads run concurrent with each other but are designated in opposite directions.
+For its entire length in Virginia, I-77 is either parallel to or concurrent with US 52.
+It will have a concurrency with I-74 throughout the state.

 On March 31, 2013, there was a nearly 100-car pileup on I-77 near Fancy Gap; as a result of that crash, electronic variable speed limit signs are now in place along that stretch of I-77.
-The speed limit can be adjusted according to driving conditions at a given time.
+The speed limit can be adjusted according to driving conditions at any given time.

 West Virginia

 I-77 enters West Virginia through the East River Mountain Tunnel.
 At milepost 9, I-77 becomes cosigned with the West Virginia Turnpike for the next 88 mi, a toll road between Princeton and Charleston.
 It is concurrent with I-64 to Charleston at Beckley.
 The speed limit is 70 mph for most of the length, with a 60 mph limit for the section between Marmet and the toll plaza near Pax.

 It enters Charleston via the Yeager Bridge before splitting off at a four-level junction with I-64.
 2 mi north of the city center, it junctions with I-79, before proceeding north to Ripley and Parkersburg.

 North of Charleston, I-77 is known as the Korean War Veterans Memorial Highway.